allenai/ai2thor/README.md

 * Agent: A capsule shaped entity that can navigate within scenes and interact with objects.
 * Scene: A scene within AI2-THOR represents a virtual room that an agent can navigate in and interact with.
 * Action: A discrete command for the Agent to perform within a scene (e.g. MoveAhead, RotateRight, PickupObject)
-* Object Visibility: An object is said to be visible when it is in camera view and within a threshold of distance (default: 1 meter) when measured from the Agent’s camera to the centerpoint of the target object.
-This determines whether the agent can interact with the object or not.
+* Object Interactability: An object is said to be interactable when it is in camera view, within a threshold of distance (default: 1.5 meters), and not obstructed by any other objects.
+This means objects behind glass are flagged as Visible to the agent but not Interactable, since they can only be seen and not reached.
 * Receptacle: A type of object that can contain another object.
-These types of objects include: sinks, refrigerators, cabinets and tabletops.
+These types of objects include: ArmChair, Bathtub, Bed, Bowl, Box, Cabinet, Cart, CoffeeMachine, CounterTop, Cup, Desk, Drawer, Dresser, Fridge, GarbageCan, HandTowelHolder, LaundryHamper, Microwave, Mug, NightStand, Ottoman, Pan, Plate, Pot, Safe, Shelf, Sink, Sofa, Stove Burner, TableTop, Toilet, ToiletPaperHanger, and TowelHolder.
+For more info about Sim Objects and their properties, refer to [this spreadsheet](https://docs.google.com/spreadsheets/d/1wx8vWgmFSi-4Gknkwl2fUMG8oRedu-tUklGSvU0oh4U/edit?usp=sharing)

 ## PIP Installation